Vitré, Ille-et-Vilaine

-Vitré, a sub-prefecture until 1926, is the seat of a canton of 17,798 inhabitants (2015).
+Vitré, a sub-prefecture until 1926, is the seat of a canton.
+It has 18,603 inhabitants (2020).
 It lies on the edge of Brittany, near Normandy, Maine, and Anjou.
 The town has been designated a ville d'art et d'histoire, a town of artistic and historic significance, by the Ministry of Culture in recognition of its rich cultural inheritance.
 Vitré is the 37th French city with the most historic buildings and has 14% of the historical monuments of the department.

 "If I was not King of France, I want to be bourgeois from Vitré!"
 Henry IV, King of France, surprised by the richness of the city in 1598.